Swarm-IITKgp/Turtlebot3/README.md

 # Turtlebot
-All the work related to turtlebots.
+All the work related to turtlebots done in Swarm robotics, IIT Kharagpur.

 # Getting Started with Turtlebot3 Burger.
 1. Start by assembling the bot as per the manual given [here](http://www.robotis.com/service/download.php?no=748) and [here]()